JonathanMSifleet/CritickerOverhaul/readme.md

 5. User management (left-hand side):
 - Create role:
  - Enter your details
-6. Create a (CURL token)[https://gist.github.com/arielweinberger/21d3b72bb4f345a410abb7e98a17cc96].
+6. Create a [CURL token](https://gist.github.com/arielweinberger/21d3b72bb4f345a410abb7e98a17cc96).
 This is for postman
 7. Back to Application settings:
  - Copy certificate
  - Save in project root as "secret.pem"